bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 86°
-- Mostly Cloudy
+- Mostly Clear
-- 76% humidity
+- 80% humidity
 - 8 mph wind
-- 81% cloud cover
+- 28% cloud cover
 - 44 AQI 🟩
 - 0.03 inches of rain in the past 24 hours
 - 0.03 inches of rain expected in the next 48 hours